-My great-great-great grandfather, Edward Linman, came to the United States from Sweden in 1897.
-More specifically, he immigrated to the city of Minneapolis, Minnesota.
-97 years later, I was born in at the Mayo Clinic in Rochester, Minnesota and named Brittany, the #7 girls name of 1994 (coincidentally, seven is my favorite number… although it still puzzles me why people even have favorite numbers).
+In 1897, my great-great-great grandfather immigrated from Sweden to the city of Minneapolis, Minnesota.
+97 years later, I was born in at the Mayo Clinic in Rochester, Minnesota.
 For the next 18 years, I grew up in a suburb of Minneapolis as the middle child in a family of six.
-My first major decision of adulthood landed me at the University of Minnesota, where I spent the next 4 years getting a degree in Finance.
-Upon graduation, I settled on a finance job in yet another Minneapolis suburb.
+My first major decision of adulthood landed me at the University of Minnesota, where I spent the next 4 years getting a degree.
+Upon graduation, I settled on a job in yet another Minneapolis suburb.
 For 120 years, my family has lived in a 20 mile radius of Minneapolis, Minnesota.
 While I love this city and have incredible MN pride, I hit my breaking point at 23.
 It was time for a new adventure.

 So, let’s summarize first.
 I’m a 23 year old, upper middle class, white suburban female, college graduate, living in Minnesota with a job in finance.
 I’m in the middle of a loving family of six, with parents that have been together for 32 years and successfully raised two daughters and two sons.
 The description of my life is textbook ordinary… and this, I have always struggled with.
 Don’t get me wrong, this life is beautiful.
 I wouldn’t trade my family for anything and Minnesota will always be my home.
 I am extremely grateful for the opportunities I have had and aware of the hardships I have not had to endure.
 Still, I have always had this lingering curiosity about the world around me.
 I have a fierce wanderlust and eagerness for trying new things.